 250.540 Preparation of poll books, tally sheets, ballots and boxes for return to county clerk.
 Immediately after canvassing the votes, the judges and clerks to complete the count, before they separate or adjourn, shall inclose the poll books in separate covers and securely seal them.
-They shall also inclose the tally sheets in separate envelopes and seal them securely They shall also envelope all the ballots strung on strings and seal them securely They shall, in writing with pen and ink, specify the contents and address each of the packages to the county clerk of the county in which the election precinct is situated.
-When two boards participate in counting the ballots, each board, before taking its recess, shall knot the ends of the strings upon which the ballots it has counted are strung and seal the knotted ends under the official seal of the board upon the back of the uppermost ballot They shall then envelope the bunch of ballots and securely seal the package under their official seal, and leave it with the ballot boxes until the count is completed.
+They shall also inclose the tally sheets in separate envelopes and seal them securely.
+They shall also envelope all the ballots strung on strings and seal them securely.
+They shall, in writing with pen and ink, specify the contents and address each of the packages to the county clerk of the county in which the election precinct is situated.
+When two boards participate in counting the ballots, each board, before taking its recess, shall knot the ends of the strings upon which the ballots it has counted are strung and seal the knotted ends under the official seal of the board upon the back of the uppermost ballot.
+They shall then envelope the bunch of ballots and securely seal the package under their official seal, and leave it with the ballot boxes until the count is completed.
 These sealed packages of counted ballots shall be marked on the outside, showing what numbers are contained in them.
 Once sealed they are not to be opened by anyone until ordered by the proper court.
 When the count is completed, the ballots, counted, sealed, enveloped and marked for identification, shall be packed in the two ballot boxes.
 Nothing else shall be put into the boxes.
-The boxes shall then be locked and the official seal of the board which finally completed the count shall be pasted over the keyhole and over the rim of the lid of the box, so that the box cannot be opened without breaking the seal Thereafter neither the county clerk, nor the canvassers making abstracts of the votes, shall break the seals, nor shall anyone break the seals on the boxes or the ballots, except upon the order of the proper court in case of a contest or upon the order of the county court when the boxes are needed for the next election, or except as authorized by ORS 250 570
+The boxes shall then be locked and the official seal of the board which finally completed the count shall be pasted over the keyhole and over the rim of the lid of the box, so that the box cannot be opened without breaking the seal.
+Thereafter neither the county clerk, nor the canvassers making abstracts of the votes, shall break the seals, nor shall anyone break the seals on the boxes or the ballots, except upon the order of the proper court in case of a contest or an order from the Secretary of State directing that a recount be made pursuant to ORS 251.510 to 251.620 or upon the order of the county court when the boxes are needed for the next election, or except as authorized by ORS 250.570.
+[Amended by 1955 c.498 §13]